 - (A) If the legislation allows this, the rights attached to any class of shares can be changed if this is approved either in writing by shareholders holding at least three quarters of the issued shares of that class by amount (excluding any shares of that class held as treasury shares) or by a special resolution passed at a separate meeting of the holders of the relevant class of shares.
 This is called a "class meeting". - (B) All the articles relating to general meetings will apply to any class meeting, with any necessary changes.
-The following changes will also apply:

-- (i) a quorum will be present if at least one shareholder who is entitled to vote is present in person or by proxy who owns at least onethird in amount of the issued shares of the relevant class (excluding any shares of that class held as treasury shares); - (ii) any shareholder who is present in person or by proxy and entitled to vote can demand a poll; - (iii) on a poll every shareholder who is present in person or by proxy and entitled to vote is entitled to one vote for every share he has of the class (but this is subject to any special rights or restrictions which are attached to any class of shares); and - (iv) at an adjourned meeting, one person entitled to vote and who holds shares of the class, or his proxy, will be a quorum. - C) The provisions of this article will apply to any change of rights of shares forming part of a class.
+The following changes will also apply: - (i) a quorum will be present if at least one shareholder who is entitled to vote is present in person or by proxy who owns at least one-third in amount of the issued shares of the relevant class (excluding any shares of that class held as treasury shares); - (ii) any shareholder who is present in person or by proxy and entitled to vote can demand a poll; and - (iii) at an adjourned meeting, one person entitled to vote and who holds shares of the class, or his proxy, will be a quorum. - (C) The provisions of this article will apply to any change of rights of shares forming part of a class.
 Each part of the class which is being treated differently is treated as a separate class in applying this article.